costpocket/costpocket.github.io/content/spec/s2s-api.md

 This example provides how to use the API in order to (3) import reports and single documents.
 Please read the example [Status based document retrieval](<#Status based document retrieval>) before continuing.

-In order to not include documents that are part of reports in the `GET /expenses/documents` the following filter must be added: `tripId~null`.
+In order to exclude documents that are part of reports in the `GET /expenses/documents` the following filter must be added: `tripId~null`.
 The example request to get only single documents becomes `GET /expenses/documents?where=tripId~null&orderby=id&status=!received`.

 Reports ready for processing can be retrieved with `GET /expenses/reports?status=!received`.

 Once the report has been processed in the client system, the report status can be updated with `PUT /expenses/reports/:reportId/status`:
 ```json
 {
     "received": true,